pik4ez/wa-registry/README.md

 Infrastracture as code (IAC) is the basic idea.
 The `terratest` library is the core of the solution.
 It allows to run Kubernetes cluster, apply the manifests and perform the needed tests on top of that.

+Jenkinsfile should be as lightweight as possible.
+All the routines go to bin/ directory.
+Different scripts should be self contained.
+It allows usage of multiple scripting languages and prevents appearance of hidden dependencies.

 ## Creating secrets

 ```